tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 public_name.

 extensions
-: A list of ECH configuration extensions that the client must take into consideration when generating a ClientHello message.
-These are described below ({{config-extensions}}).
+: A list of ECHConfigExtension values that the client must take into consideration when generating a ClientHello message.
+Each ECHConfigExtension has a 2-octet type and opaque data value, where the data value is encoded with a 2-octet integer representing the length of the data, in network byte order.
+ECHConfigExtension values are described below ({{config-extensions}}).

 [[OPEN ISSUE: determine if clients should enforce a 63-octet label limit for public_name]]